 This is a question I get asked a lot so I thought we’d start here.
 The simple answer is ANY!

 The three Cricut vinyl cutting machines out now are the Cricut Explore family, Cricut Joy, and the Cricut Maker.
-The Cricut Explore 3, Cricut Explore Air 2, Cricut Joy, Cricut Maker, and the Cricut Maker 3 cut iron-on vinyl or HTV for shirts the same way and even use the same blade and housing.
+The Cricut Explore 3, Cricut Explore Air 2, Cricut Joy, Cricut Joy Xtra, Cricut Maker, and the Cricut Maker 3 cut iron-on vinyl or HTV for shirts the same way.
+The bigger machines even use the same blade and housing.

 You’ll need the fine point blade for cutting all types of vinyl.
 This blade comes standard in all Cricut machines.

 If you want to know more about the differences between the Cricut machines, I have an entire post on which Cricut is best for you if you want to check it out.